What lies ahead: The promise of technology

-We expect further significant technological changes in the next couple of decades, which could transform the role of the optometrist.
+We expect further significant technological changes in the next decades, which could transform the role of the optometrist.
 The most significant one of these will be the use of artificial intelligence (AI) to diagnose eye disease.
 A partnership between Moorfields Eye Hospital and DeepMind Health has already shown that AI can help people to diagnose eye disease as accurately as world-leading experts.

 To make a real difference, AI will need to be deployed in a way that makes efficient use of the whole eye healthcare workforce.
 Putting new AI tools in the hands of overstretched hospital consultants will bring some benefits – but there is a much bigger prize to be had.